code-troopers/jsTrac/readme.md

 		<td>ticketQuery</td>
 		<td>string</td>
 		<td>null</td>
 		<td>Generate a drop down list of ticket conforming to the query.
-See the [Trac wiki](http://trac.edgewall.org/wiki/TicketQuery) for the format of the query. ( Not eveything might be supported at the moment )</td>
+See the <a href="http://trac.edgewall.org/wiki/TicketQuery">Trac query</a> for the format of the query. ( Not eveything might be supported at the moment )</td>
 	</tr>
 </table>